George Patterson (advertiser): Advertising career

 In 1917 he moved to Sydney and set up his own agency.
 In 1920 he met Norman Catts who was a big name in the fledgling advertising industry in Sydney, being elected president of the Second Advertising Convention of Australia in 1920.
 The two merged their interests into the Catts-Patterson agency which was Australia's largest agency throughout the 1920s.
-Clients included Palmolive, Ford and later the Dunlop Rubber, Berlei, the Gillette Safety Razor Co. and Pepsodent Australia.
+Clients included Palmolive, Ford and later Dunlop Rubber, Berlei, Gillette and Pepsodent.

 Catts and Patterson split in 1934.
 Patterson bought a small business named Griffin, Shave & Russell and formed the George Patterson agency.
-Patterson was known for an ability to get close to his clients' businesses being a director of clients the Gillette Company, Colgate-Palmolive and later Peek Frean and Hartford Fire Insurance.
+Patterson was known for an ability to get close to his clients' businesses being a director of clients Gillette, Colgate-Palmolive and later Peek Frean and Hartford Fire Insurance.
 During the 1930s Patterson researched the latest international trends in radio advertising during his extensive travels.

 In 1938 the agency established an innovative radio production outfit – the Colgate-Palmolive Radio Unit – which produced branded content.
 During World War II it created campaigns for government bonds and troop entertainment programs featuring stars of the day such as Roy Rene, Jack Davey and Bob Dyer.

 Patterson worked tirelessly for the Australian Red Cross Society, directing their publicity functions from 1940 onwards.
 He was a member of the Red Cross's New South Wales divisional council (1940–68), and on the national council (1941–68).
 He chaired the Red Cross's rehabilitation (social service) and was made an honorary life member of the national council in 1961.
-During World War II Patterson was an air-raid warden at Bellevue Hill his home suburb in Sydney.
+During World War II Patterson was an air-raid warden at Bellevue Hill, his home suburb in Sydney.
 He maintained a savings plan for agency staff who were away on active duty.